A Leeds-based social care company is growing its workforce and has opened new offices in Yeadon as part of its plans for expansion.

 “Our current team tell us they enjoy having these new responsibilities and feel more valued.
 It also gives them a greater insight into those they care for as they have been more deeply involved in putting their care packages in place.”

-Mark adds: “The opening of our new offices in Leeds is a statement of our commitment to social care services in the city.
+George adds: “The opening of our new offices in Leeds is a statement of our commitment to social care services in the city.
 We want to work with customers, Senior Support Workers, their families and other providers to ensure services are the best they can be and we look forward to delivering on that ambition.”

 Stuart Andrew MP said: “I am pleased to hear about the success of Adjuvo in its first 12 months and the part it is playing in delivering social care services in my constituency and other parts of Leeds.
 How we deliver social care services to vulnerable people is one of the most pressing issues facing society at the moment.
 If we are to ensure people with disabilities get high quality care and support workers get fairly rewarded for their efforts, then innovative new approaches will be required.